craignicol/cosmosdb-presentation/slides.md

 * Scale out = Partitioning
 * Expect HTTP 429 if you exceed RU limit
 * SDK has auto-retry, so only worry if it's common
+* Pricing model is bundles of RUs per second (100s or 1000s) per partition per collection per region

 +++

 ## Query performance

-* cross-partition queries disabled by default
+* Cross-partition queries disabled by default
-* page size as in SQL `MaxItemCount`
+* Page size as in SQL `MaxItemCount`
+  * But full paging support is still "In Progress"
+  * Paging only works within one partition
+  * No easy way to `Skip()` into Page 2 and on
 * Use `PopulateQueryMetrics` to gather statistics

 ---